Marunouchi.com

 “Every Friday” is Marche Day!

-The Marunouchi Gyoko Marche was launched in 2002 with the cooperation of Aozora Ichiba, headed by actor Nagashima Toshiyuki, with the idea of creating a market where people could easily purchase local ingredients from around the country in the heart of the city.
+The Marunouchi Gyoko Marche was launched in 2002 with the cooperation of Aozora Ichiba, represented by actor Toshiyuki Nagashima, with the idea of creating a market in the heart of the city where local ingredients could be easily purchased.

-It's okay even if you've never tried an ingredient before!
-Another attraction is that you can buy it while enjoying a conversation and learn how to eat it deliciously.
+Even if you've never tried an ingredient before, it's okay!
+One of the attractions is that you can buy it while enjoying conversation and learning how to prepare it deliciously.

 ◇Check out the opening details on the Aozora Market website!
 Click here >>